rasmusfreund/bioinf-prog-course/notes/chapters/python/before_you_begin.md

 Do __*not*__ update your account __*after*__ you install Anaconda (see below).
 If you do, *Terminal* will not be able to find the Anaconda Python (If you did so by mistake anyway, you change back using this command: `chsh -s /bin/bash`.

 On **Windows** the tool you need is called the *Anaconda Powershell Prompt* and was installed along with Anaconda Python.
 You should be able to find it from Start menu.
-Make sure you open *Anaconda Powershell Prompt* and **not** *Anaconda Powershell Prompt*.
+Make sure you open *Anaconda Powershell Prompt* and **not** *Anaconda Prompt*.
 They are different programs.
 If you open *Anaconda Powershell Prompt* you should see something like @fig:anacondaprompt.

 What is *Anaconda Powershell Prompt* and this *Terminal* thing, you ask.
 Both programs are what we call *terminal emulators*.
 They are programs used to run other programs, like  the ones you are going to write yourself.
 I will informally refer to both *Terminal* and *Anaconda Powershell Prompt* as "the terminal" So if I write something like "open the terminal", you should open *Anaconda Powershell Prompt* if you are running Windows and the *Terminal* application if you are running OS X.

 The terminal is a very useful tool.
-To use it, howevever, you need to know a few basics.
+To use it, however, you need to know a few basics.
 First of all, a terminal lets you execute commands on your computer.
 You simply type the command you want and then hit enter.
-The place where you type is called a prompt (or command promt) and it may look a little different depending on which terminal emulator you use.
+The place where you type is called a prompt (or command prompt) and it may look a little different depending on which terminal emulator you use.
 In this book we represent the prompt with the character `$`.
 So a command in the examples below is the line of text to the left of the `$`.
 When you open the terminal you'll be located in a folder.
 You can see which folder you are in by typing `pwd`, and then press `Enter` on the keyboard.
 When you press `Enter` you tell the terminal to execute the command you just wrote.
 In this case, the command you typed simply tells you the path to the folder we are in.
 If I do it I get:

 ```
 $ pwd